mfmezger/conversational-agent-langchain/README.md

 # Conversational Agent
+This is a Backend to chat with your Data with Semantic Search.

 ## Project Description
 This project is a conversational agent that uses Aleph Alpha and OpenAI Large Language Models to generate responses to user queries.
 The agent also includes a vector database and a REST API built with FastAPI.